Blog

 Food and Water Borne Infections

-Outbreaks of food and water borne infections typically occur in over-populated, temperate areas that have poor sanitation facilities, adopt unhygienic practices and that are prone to power outages.
+Outbreaks of food and waterborne infections typically occur in over-populated, temperate areas that have poor sanitation facilities, adopt unhygienic practices, and are prone to power outages.

 1. Cholera

 Cholera is a bacterial disease spread through water contaminated with infected sewage.
-It is often found in overcrowded areas where citizens have adopted poor hygiene practices or where optimal sewage infrastructure is lacking.
+It is often found in overcrowded areas where people have adopted poor hygiene practices or where optimal sewage infrastructure is lacking.

 The organism secretes a toxin that causes the body to release large amounts of stored water into the intestine in order to flush it out.
 Dehydration is the main consequence of having a cholera infection.
 Those with poor digestive function are at an increased risk for cholera as the organism is usually unable to survive in stomach acid.